My Sweeten Story: Opening and Brightening an East Hampton Beach House

 Guest blog post by homeowner Alex

-We purchased a cedar-shingled house in East Hampton and the renovation began immediately.
+We purchased a cedar-shingled house in East Hampton and started renovating immediately.
 With two young kids, we were anxious to get this beach-house dream going.
 Jennifer, a speech-language pathologist, and I, a banker, also knew it would make an excellent Airbnb and wanted to have the house ready to list before summer.

-We also knew we would need to work on the staircase, which looked dated and was not to code.
-It had a railing, but was essentially open, and unsafe since a kid could literally duck under it and fall through, or climb over.
-Additionally, since the stairway goes to the top floor, wrapping around to ascend nearly 2.5 stories, it was a definite safety hazard.
-We knew too, going in, that we’d have to do gut remodels of the kitchen and bathrooms, which had never been renovated.
+We knew we would need to work on the staircase, which looked dated and was not up to code.
+It had a railing, but was essentially open, and a kid could literally duck under it and fall through.
+We also knew that we’d have to do gut remodels of the kitchen and bathrooms, which had never been renovated.

 We started on the first floor.
-Our Sweeten contractor had warned us that revising the floorplan would be the biggest part of the project, and it was.
+Our Sweeten contractor had warned us that revising the floor plan would be the biggest part of the project, and it was.
 The kitchen, which was nestled in the house’s center, had a wall that contained a support beam.
 That essential wall, which separated it from the foyer, was the one we wanted to do away with.
 It took removing multiple load-bearing beams but that wall came down.
-From our contractor’s suggestion, we lowered the ceiling a few inches to conceal the perimeter beams making the ceiling entirely flush and with no seams.
+From our contractor’s suggestion, we lowered the ceiling a few inches to conceal the perimeter beams making the ceiling entirely flush and seamless.

-We felt so pleased with the merging of the rooms into one large space that we reinforced it in other ways.
-Instead of replacing the dated floor tile that we tore out of the kitchen with the large faux-concrete slabs we had purchased, we decided to do the entire ground floor in the same hardwood flooring.
+We felt so pleased with the openness that we reinforced the look in other ways.
+Instead of replacing the dated floor tile that we tore out of the kitchen with the large faux-concrete slabs we had purchased, we decided to do the entire ground floor in continuous hardwood flooring.
 Our contractor urged us to consider this as it would give the downstairs a cohesive look.
 We’re glad we listened, as it looks sleek and seamless.

-We felt excited about the kitchen part of the project.
+We felt especially excited about the kitchen.
 Because we love to cook and entertain, our design included a large island that could be a gathering spot.
 We splurged on a wine fridge, quartz countertops, and an integrated refrigerator, but otherwise kept the open kitchen fairly simple.

-With the kitchen under control, we moved on to the bathrooms.
-We gave each one a different look, with a contrast of black marble and minimal white in the master, ocean-blue cabinetry and hex tile in the guest bath, and a console sink in the first-floor powder room.
-We’ve realized, now that the bathrooms are in use, that we are thrilled with the large-format porcelain slabs we chose for the master bath shower.
-The expansive, smooth surfaces with minimal grout lines give the room a clean look and are practical from a cleaning perspective.
+With the stairs under control, we moved on to the bathrooms.
+We gave each one a different look: minimal white in the master bath, ocean-blue cabinetry and hex tile in the guest bath, and a white console sink in the first-floor powder room.
+All three bathrooms used black marble for contrast.
+We’re thrilled with the large-format porcelain slabs we chose for the master bath shower.
+The expansive, smooth surfaces with minimal grout lines give the room a clean look and easy cleaning.
 We love the result.

 Fortunately, throughout the renovation process, our Sweeten contractor was a reliable asset.
 He found a solution to every snag and never said no to a request.
 He was always available to answer questions and we felt at every step that his goal was to make us happy.

 For us, the biggest challenge was distance.
 East Hampton is a two-hour drive from our home in Long Island City, so we had to manage our project from afar.
-On a lot of weekends, we made same-day round-trips to check in on the work and gauge our progress.
+On many weekends, we made same-day round-trips to check in on the work.
 The payoff came when the finishes went in and months of planning materialized.
 The space came out exactly as we hoped it would and we are happy with the decisions we made.